48th Academy of International Business UK & Ireland Chapter Conference

 The AIB UK & Ireland Chapter organises the doctoral colloquium for PhD students doing research in the area of International Business.
-The Doctoral Colloquium provides doctoral researchers in international business with the opportunity to present and discuss their research with a panel of distinguished scholars (listed towards the end of this document), in interactive sessions that are open to all conference delegates.
+The Doctoral Colloquium provides doctoral researchers in international business with the opportunity to present and discuss their research with a panel of distinguished scholars in interactive sessions that are open to all conference delegates.
 The doctoral colloquium is held in a collaborative, open and friendly atmosphere.
 Students receive oral and written feedback from leading experts in the field on the positioning of their research, refining their data collection approach and translating their work into papers.
 Doctoral students at different stages of the thesis process can apply for participation in the doctoral colloquium.

-Please download the call for papers and submission guidelines for the Doctoral Colloquium here.
+Please click here to download the call for papers and submission guidelines for the Doctoral Colloquium.

 There will be two streams, A and B, based on the stage of the student’s research.
 Places are allocated on a first come, first served basis.
 Papers must be solely authored by the student.
 Joint papers, with the supervisor or any other co-author, will not be accepted.